The Big Picture On Negotiating With Contractors for Real Estate Projects:

 Final Thoughts

 Real estate investors and even homeowners sometimes need to work with contractors.
-It’s a reality of investing in and owning a physical asset rather than a paper asset.
+Investing in and owning a physical rather than a paper asset is a reality.

 You need to budget for repairs and maintenance when you forecast a property’s cash flow with a rental income calculator.
-When you decide you want to build real estate equity faster, one of the primary ways to do so is by improving the property to raise its value.
+When you decide to build real estate equity faster, one of the primary ways to improve the property is to raise its value.

 If you want to find good deals on investment properties, that usually involves buying fixer-uppers that need work.

-All of which requires you to learn how to negotiate with contractors.
-How to hire them, screen them, manage them effectively.
-And that in turns means holding them accountable and being more confrontational and firmer than you’re used to being with the maid or nanny or other people you hire.
+All of these require you to learn how to negotiate with contractors.
+How to hire them, screen them, and manage them effectively.
+And that, in turn, means holding them accountable and being more confrontational and firmer than you’re used to being with the maid or nanny or other people you hire.

 Welcome to being a real estate investor!♦